Mumbai Taxi

-Synopsis
+Plot

 The film is about how a set of officials try to deal with a bomb threat happens in a single day in the city of Mumbai.
 The movie revolves around a taxi driver in Mumbai.
 Badusha does the lead role of Bhagath, a taxi driver.
 Marina Michael Kurushingal does the female lead.
-She plays Nandhita, a passenger in the taxi driven by Bhagath.
+She plays Nanditha, a passenger in the taxi driven by Bhagath.
 A thrilling story follows with the arrival of an anonymous message to the special office under Anti Terrorist Squad.